Recommending Cannabis in Pennsylvania

 - Conduct an exam using telemedicine technology

-- Receive pay from or refer patients to marijuana businesses
+- Receiving pay from or referring patients to marijuana businesses

 - Conduct an exam at a location where medical marijuana is sold

 - Have a direct or indirect economic interest in a cultivator or dispensary